 Officially the Federal Republic of Germany, Germany is located in Central and Western Europe.
 The 4th largest economy of the world and largest in Europe, Germany is home to diverse landscapes and thrilling cities.
 Berlin serves as the capital and largest metropolis city, whereas Frankfurt serves as the financial capital and busiest airport of the country.
 Germany is highly valued for its research and scientific contributions to the world.
 It opened its door for immigrants in the 1960’s and since then it has become Land of Immigration.
 Lying in the heart of Europe, it is the most populous country in the European Union.

 History of innovation in Germany has been the driving force for the development of the country.
 Revolutionary inventions such as the Computer, Aspirin, X-Ray technology, Air-bags, Chip card are the things that highlight Germany on the world map for its significant contribution.
 German export sector also contributes immensely to the GDP.
 Products for export in Germany generally cater to areas of chemicals and pharmaceuticals, environmental technology, electrical engineering, the automotive industry, and heavy machinery.
 ‘Made in Germany’ is recognized as a symbol of quality around the world.
 German companies encourage trade relations with partners across the globe, they also aggressively promote the international exchange of qualified professionals.
 Germany is also famous for its rich literature and historic culture.
 Thus, rightly known as ‘land of poets and thinkers’.

 Why Study in Germany?

 Germany has a great education system.
-It offers a perfect blend of theoretical and practical knowledge in the subject matter.
+When you will study in Germany, you will witness a perfect blend of theoretical and practical knowledge in the subject matter.
 The high quality of education is the driving force of Germany- ‘the land of ideas’.
 Essentially, the German education system focuses on the development of intellectual and personality of an individual, apart from providing a safe and stable environment for international students.
 With around 400 higher education institutes, Germany offers more than 14500 bachelor and Master degree programs.
 They offer high quality and up to date curriculum in Engineering, Medicine, Science, and Economics.